Fulgione-group/ParaMask_Analysis/ParaMask_validation_with_longreads/Agreement_analysis_ParaMask_SV/Multicopy_regions/README.md

-The script Function_Agreement_multicopy_regions.R defines a function how to calculate the agreement between multicopy regions of ParaMask and the SV call duplications.
-Utilizing the script Run_agreement_analysis_multicopy_regions.R applies the defined function to given data.
+The script _Function_Agreement_multicopy_regions.R_ establishes a function for computing the agreement between multicopy regions identified by ParaMask and structural variation (SV) duplication calls.
+Subsequently, the script _Run_agreement_analysis_multicopy_regions.R_ is employed to apply this function to provided data.